CorgiDev/AccessibleTables/README.md

-# AccessibleTables
+# Accessible Tables
-A workshop on making accessible tables
+A workshop on making accessible tables as an introduction to accessibility.